Hades (DC Comics): Post-Crisis

+Hades once collaborated with Ares and Anti-Monitor in their attack on Mount Olympus and the Amazons.
+Wonder Woman helped to repel the attacks.

+Dream in his Morpheus alias once persuaded Hades and Persephone to allow Orpheus an audience when he came to the Greek underworld to retrieve Persephone.

 Hades shared a sometimes tense relationship with Wonder Woman's people, the Amazons of Themyscira.
 The Amazons had been appointed to guard an entryway to his realm, Doom's Doorway, behind which were trapped many monsters and undead abominations.
 Over the centuries, many Amazons lost their lives when the Doorway was occasionally breached.
 Despite their loss, the Amazons always attempted to show proper respect to the lord of the underworld, as one of the honored gods of their faith.
-They even built a large tabernacle to the god of the Dead which carried its own priestess who served a 1,000 years before being replaced by another.
+They even built a large tabernacle to the God of the Dead which carried its own priestess who served a 1,000 years before being replaced by another.
 In time, most of the gods' followers died off or ceased to believe, leaving the Amazons an important part of Hades and the Olympians' continued existence.

 Like her Amazon sisters, Wonder Woman has often had an uneasy relationship with Hades.
 Early in her career, she descended through Doom's Doorway, slaying most of the monsters and freeing her people from their terrible burden.
 On other occasions, she has journeyed to the Underworld to request a boon from its ruler or to free the soul of a slain comrade, such as the Amazon Artemis and the murdered Messenger god Hermes, which she succeeded in.

 For most of his life, Hades clothed himself in a classical Greek toga and wore his black hair in ringlets.
 In recent years, however, many of the gods adopted modern clothing in an attempt to evolve with the times.
 Hades took to dressing in a dark black suit with top hat and cane, similar to that of a Victorian era Undertaker.

-Recently, a shift in power occurred in the Olympian pantheon.
-While Athena assumed the throne of Mount Olympus from her deposed father Zeus, Hades was stabbed in the back by his nephew Ares.
-As a result, the former War God soon became the new ruler of the Underworld.
-As it was revealed that Olympian gods do not truly die, only become citizens of the underworld, Hades presence may still be evoked.
+While Athena assumed the throne of Mount Olympus from her deposed father Zeus, Ares seemingly killed Hades and took over the Underworld.
+As it was revealed that Olympian gods do not truly die, only become citizens of the underworld, Hades' presence may still be evoked.

 The new Olympian order of rule was again changed when the New Gods of Apokolips captured the Olympian pantheon and tampered with their memories.
 Hence, the current ruler of the Olympian underworld is still in question.
 This is further compounded by Ares' recent demise at the hands of Wonder Woman, putting the question of Olympian Underworld rulership in a greater state of confusion.